Euler characteristics of Brill-Noether varieties: Limit linear series on an elliptic chain

 where $\lambda^n$ and $\rho^n$ (respectively, $\overline{\lambda}^n$ and $\overline{\rho}^n$) are the tuples in the pontableau sequence of $P$ (respectively, $\overline{P}$).
 Regard $\PT(\lambda^1,\rho^g)$ as a poset with this partial order. \end{defn}

-\begin{example} Three examples of the posets of pontableaux are shown in Figures \ref{fig:poset1}, \ref{fig:poset2}, \ref{fig:poset3}.
+\begin{example} An example of the poset of pontableaux is shown in Figure \ref{fig:poset3}.
 If two or more strata share the same underlying set-valued tableau, they are enclosed by a dashed line.
-Note that the example in Figure \ref{fig:poset3} is the same example as Figure 7 of \cite{clpt}.
-The only difference is that now all strata are displayed, not just the top-dimensional ones.
+Note that the example in Figure \ref{fig:poset3} is the same example as \cite[Figure 7]{clpt}, except that now all strata are displayed, not just the top-dimensional ones.

 \end{example}